 Pinsker, Sanford.
 "Meditations Interruptus: Saul Bellow's Ambivalent Novel of Ideas."
 Studies in American Jewish Literature 4, 2 (Winter 1978) pp 22-32 [jstor].

 web sites and media

-Obituary for Saul Bellow from the UK Guardian: "With his death, Saul Bellow has joined the pantheon of writers whose greatness rests not on vogue but on what they say about being human."
+Obituary for Saul Bellow, 6 April 2005.
+"With his death, Saul Bellow has joined the pantheon of writers whose greatness rests not on vogue but on what they say about being human."
+UK Guardian.

-The Nobel Prize web site page for Saul Bellow, contains a brief biography of Bellow and his Nobel acceptance speech
+The Nobel Prize in Literature 1976.
+Saul Bellow's web page at the Nobel Prize web site, contains a brief biography of Bellow and his Nobel acceptance speech.

-Saul Bellow's review of Ralph Ellison's Invisible Man, from Commentary, June 1952.
+"Man Underground."
+Saul Bellow's review of Ralph Ellison's Invisible Man, orig. pub. in Commentary, June 1952.

 main page | 20th-c literature | mid-century american fiction | about literaryhistory.com

 1998-2015 by Jan Pridmore